Welcome and Introduction

 - The program director reviews all resident evaluations.
 The Clinical Competency Committee consisting of leadership and key faculty members and as required by ACGME guidelines, meet semi-annually to discuss the progress of each resident.
 Any identified problems will be discussed and remediation plans are implemented.

-- Semi-annual, annual, and summary evaluations are completed on each resident in accordance with ACGME-RRC and JHSPH requirements.
+- Semi-annual, annual, and summary evaluations are completed on each resident in accordance with ACGME-RRC and BSPH requirements.

 In order to be promoted to the PM-2 year, the resident must have demonstrated satisfactory performance in academic coursework and all practicum evaluations must reflect satisfactory performance.